ropg/pinapl/README.md

 <br>
 ##clearscreen

 `clearscreen` does what it says on the box.
 It does not reset the various parameters (such as line spacing, underline, etc, etc) that the `gfx_Cls` function in the underlying display library resets.
-It simply draws a rectangle.
+It simply draws a full-screen rectangle of the specified colour.

 ####`clearscreen ([colour])`